epsbLogo

 Paid Lunchroom Supervisory Positions

-If you are interested in applying for a lunchroom supervisor position at Michael Strembitsky School, please complete the Lunchroom Supervisor application 23-24 and email it to susan.mcwhinnie@epsb.ca.
+If you are interested in applying for a lunchroom supervisor position at Michael Strembitsky School, please complete the Lunch Supervisor Application and email it to susan.mcwhinnie@epsb.ca.

 read more ›